lukearran/TvTimeToTrakt/README.md

 }
 ```

-Then, execute the program using `./python3 TimeToTrakt.py` - make sure to pop back during a long import to provide the correct Trakt TV Show selections.
+Once the config is in place, execute the program using `python TimeToTrakt.py`.
+The process isn't 100% automated - you will need to pop back, especially with large imports, to check if the script requires a manual user input.

 ##### Credit
 <a href='https://www.freepik.com/vectors/city'>City vector created by freepik - www.freepik.com</a>